Founded in May 1972 as Orange Seminole Osceola Transportation Authority (OSOTA). Became Tri-County Transit in 1984. Began doing business as LYNX in

 Fixed route - Bus service seven days a week and on holidays.

-LYMMO - Free downtown circulator (a transportation partnership with the city of Orlando).
+LYMMO - Fare Free downtown circulator (a transportation partnership with the city of Orlando).

-Xpress Bus - Limited stop bus service from Lake County to Orlando.
+Xpress Bus - Limited stop bus services from Lake and Osceola County to Orlando.

 Vanpool - Commuter services for which LYNX provides the vans.